Elvis and His Continental Mark II

 The reality is that Elvis' taste was bipolar - sometimes conservative, sometimes all flash.
 His home, Graceland, is a stately dwelling; Elvis bought it in 1957 and left the exterior tastefully unchanged.
 Inside, some rooms are quite nicely decorated; others look like they've been furnished entirely with merchandise from roadside stands.
 The stairwell to the basement recreation rooms features mirrored ceilings and carpeted walls.

 Elvis had a flashy, purple and white, customized '56 Caddy convertible and commissioned George Barris to make a vulgar gold and white 1960 Cadillac 75 Series custom limousine.
-Yet Elvis also owned a black Rolls Royce Silver Cloud, a Mercedes 600 limousine and other expensive, conservative vehicles which would look right at home on the streets of Philadelphia's Main Line, Hilton Head Island or the Hamptons.
+Yet Elvis also owned a black 1960 Rolls-Royce Phantom V, a black 1966 Rolls Royce Silver Cloud, a black 1960 Lincoln Continental Mark V Town Car limousine with padded roof, a black 1967 Lincoln Continental Lehman-Peterson Executive Limousine, a black 1969 Mercedes 600 Pullman limousine and other expensive, conservative vehicles which would look right at home on the streets of Philadelphia's Main Line, Hilton Head Island or the Hamptons.

 Elvis was definitely a car guy - with a broad taste in automobiles.
-Some of his notable and more exotic cars included a BMW 507 V-8 roadster (which he had during his Army days in Germany), a Ferrari (painted a subdued black instead of the ubiquitous red), two Stutz Blackhawks and a de Tomaso Pantera.
+Some of his notable and more exotic cars included two BMW 507 V-8 roadster (which he had during his Army days in Germany), red 1962 Ford Thunderbird Sports Roadster, a 1975 Ferrari Dino 208 GT4 (painted a subdued black instead of the ubiquitous red), four Stutz Blackhawks and a yellow de Tomaso Pantera which he shot when it wouldn't start.

 Was Elvis Presley a Cadillac man?
 Well, yes and no. Elvis bought over one hundred Cadillacs in his lifetime.
 But, except for the early years of his career, didn't buy them to drive.
 He bought most of them to give away to friends, fans and acquaintances.
 According to Greg Howell, Graceland's curator, Elvis probably drove more Lincolns and Continentals than Cadillacs.